Stars wait inside bubble for Stanley Cup Final opponent

 Their 3-2 overtime clincher over Vegas on Monday night, which got the Stars to their first Stanley Cup Final since 2000, was their 21st game in 45 days.
 That includes the round-robin play among the conference’s top four seeds before winning best-of-seven series over Calgary, Colorado and the Golden Knights.

-“It’s great to have a couple of days off and get well rested before the finals start,” said 21-year-old defenseman Miro Heiskanen, their leading scorer this postseason with 22 points (seven goals, 15 assists).
+“It’s great to have a couple of days off and get well rested before the finals start,” said 21-year-old defenceman Miro Heiskanen, their leading scorer this post-season with 22 points (seven goals, 15 assists).

 Bowness put his team through a rare bubble practice Wednesday, and plans another one Friday — after another off-ice group activity Thursday.